Siriusmart/youtube-tui/docs/src/README.md

 Anything from layouts to colours and keybindings can be customised, more on that later.

-## Dependency-free
+## ~~Dependency-free~~

+> Clipboard need to be put as an optional feature before before calling dependency-free, for now `libxcb` is a required dependency.

 The YouTube TUI does not work on its own, it is instead like a _TUI frontend_ for programs like `mpv` or `yt-dlp`/`youtube-dl`.

-However, the programs to launch can be changed, and therefore the YouTube TUI <u>does not rely on any specific dependencies</u> to run.
+However, the programs to launch can be changed, and therefore ~~the YouTube TUI <u>does not rely on any specific dependencies</u> to run~~.

 ![](./images/custom-dependencies-showcase.png)